 Farmers Family Fund

 Farmers® employees share a long history of giving generously of their time and money to support others — including their co-workers — in their time of need.
 The Farmers Family Fund enables the Farmers community to respond quickly when eligible employees experience a qualifying unexpected financial hardship.
 Since its launch in 2012, it has provided more than $3.8 million in grants to support employees.

 Our commitment to diversity and inclusion is the foundation of our organizational culture.
 We sponsor a broad range of employee groups, including the Women’s Inclusion Network, Farmers Pride, Veterans & Advocates, Farmers Asian Alliance, Somos Farmers, Black Professionals Alliance, Disability Inclusion Group, Farmers Future, Farmers Fit, Mindfully Fit and Caregiver Connect.
-Visit our Careers and our Diversity and Inclusion pages to learn more.
+Visit our Careers and our Diversity, Equity, Inclusion and Belonging pages to learn more.

 Giving back, serving others and making a positive impact in communities across the country is at the core of Farmers social responsibility efforts.